British Values

 • Children are taught about the United Nations Convention on the Rights of the Child and learn to respect their rights and the rights of others.

-• Through our school’s values, SEAL scheme, PSHE and circle time children are taught to respect each other, to be cooperative and collaborative, be supportive and to look for similarities while being understanding of differences.
+• Through our school’s values, PSHE and circle time children are taught to respect each other, to be cooperative and collaborative, be supportive and to look for similarities while being understanding of differences.

 • Mutual respect is also promoted through additional PSHE lessons and assemblies.
-A range of specific assemblies were delivered focusing on helping other pupils to understand specific special needs.

 • Children are taught about the United Nations Convention on the Rights of the Child and learn to respect their rights and the rights of others.